API vs. SDK: Differences with examples

 When deciding whether to use an SDK vs. API, you should take into account the following considerations:

-Knowing when to use an API, an SDK, or both, can impact your efficiency.
-You should use SDKs when building an app or feature from scratch or when you need complex customization options.
+Knowing when to use an API, an SDK, or both can impact your efficiency.
+SDKs should be used when building an app or feature from scratch or when you need complex customization options.
 Some applications, such as games, require specialized SDKs like Unity and Unreal Engine.
 For mobile apps, you can use platform-specific SDKs (Android or iOS) or cross-platform SDKs such as Flutter.

-In some situations, you might have the option of using an SDK or an API to integrate a feature into your app.
+In some situations, you might use an SDK or an API to integrate a feature into your app.
 If the size of your application matters, an API is your best bet since it’s lightweight.
-However, SDKs offer more control and handle common functions automatically, which you would otherwise have to implement manually with an API.
+However, SDKs offer more control and handle standard functions automatically, which you would otherwise have to implement manually with an API.

 Your app, your data.
 Drive engagement, conversion, & retention with the most trusted chat API.